peteole/ann-modules/examples/firstSteps/readme.md

 # Example of a basic neural network being created
-This is the peaces of code needed to create a basic connection of neural networks.
+This is the pieces of code needed to create a basic connection of neural networks.
 The network shall be the following:
 ```

 |-------------- 0-- |----------\